w3c/wai-tutorials/source/carousels/index.html.erb.md

 See also a [Complete Example](full-code.html) including the full source code.

-Carousels allow users to select to view one item from a series of content items.
-Common examples are slide shows other sliders, like scrolling news headlines, images or featured articles.
-Carousels often move from item to item automatically, which can be too fast to read or distracting for some users.
+## What are carousels?

+Carousels, also known as "slide shows" and "sliders", show a collection of items one at a time.
+For example, scrolling news headlines and featured articles on homepages are common uses of carousels.

+## What are the key points?

+- Users must be able to pause carousel movement because it can be too fast to read or distracting.

+- All functionality, including navigating between carousel items, needs to be usable by keyboard.

+- Carousel item changes must be announced to users, and may not interfere with the current focus.

 ## Why is this important?

-Carousels should have functionality to allow users to pause movement.
-All functionalit needs to be usable by keyboard.
-Implementing them accessibly is essential for many website visitors including:
+Carousels are typically prominently located and provide important functionality.
+Accessible carousels are essential for many website users including:

 - **People using keyboard navigation and voice input software** can navigate between carousel items.
 - **People using screen readers** will understand where they are and how to navigate between carousel items.